 The group’s financial strategy is to grow high-return businesses in order to provide high shareholder returns.

-To support the delivery of the group’s strategy, the group operates a strict financial model that aligns dividend policy, gearing and growth plans.
+To support the delivery of the group’s strategy, the group will continue to operate a financial model that is founded on investing in customer-centric businesses which offer attractive returns and which aligns an appropriate capital structure with the group’s dividend policy and future growth plans.

 The financial model has been developed, and applied consistently since demerger of the international business in 2007, to ensure that the group maintains a robust capital structure, providing a comfortable level of headroom against banking covenants, including the gearing covenant, and the regulatory capital requirements set by the Prudential Regulation Authority (PRA).